emilyyyyyllo/DATA146/project5_1.md

 Overall, there is much to take into consideration to identify the best model.
 In terms of R squared, all three kinds of models using `wealthI` have consistently higher values for training and testing scores than those using `wealthC`.
 This indicates that `wealthI` is a more correlated variable to the other variables in the `persons.csv` data set than `wealthC`, making it more suitable for predicting the wealth level for all people in the West African country.
 I had a concern regarding using `wealthI` though since it generates extremely large MSE, but right now I would assume R squared as a more important indicator than MSE when choosing the best model.
 Therefore, I think the models that produce the best results are the ridge and lasso regression models using `wealthI` since they generate about the same as well as the highest training and testing scores among all of the models for both `wealthC` and `wealthI`.

 Below are the ridge and lasso regression models with `wealthI` as the target.
-From the graphs below, we can see that even the lowest R squared values in both models are higher than the maximum R squared values for the ridge and lasso regression models using `wealthC`.
+From the graphs below, we can see that even the lowest R squared values in both models are higher than the maximum R squared values for the ridge regression model using `wealthC`.

 ![ridge](ridge_reg2.png)